api3dao/contracts/README.md

 ### hardhatConfig.getEnvVariableNames()

-Returns an array of expected environment variable names for chains that have an API key required for the explorer.
-The array also includes a single `MNEMONIC` variable that can be used to configure all networks.
+Returns an API key required for Etherscan V2 contract verification API and a single `MNEMONIC` variable that can be used to configure all networks.

-NOTE: Each `ETHERSCAN_API_KEY_` and `HARDHAT_HTTP_RPC_URL_` environment variable has the chain alias as a suffix, where the alias has been converted to upper snake case.

 ```ts
 import { hardhatConfig } from '@api3/contracts';